How to Make a Women’s History Slideshow in After Effects

 final slidefinal slidefinal slide

-Here I’ve added some text to ask people to join us here at Tuts+ for International Women’s Day, there’s another nod to the purple in there, and there are a couple of relevant images to make the background more interesting.
+Here I’ve added some text to ask people to join us here at Tuts+ for International Women’s Day, there’s another nod to the purple in there, and there are a of relevant images to make the background more interesting.

 You’ll also notice lots of other text in the background—this cleverly will pull from other slides, so you can have text you’ve already used sort of floating around in the background.
 This looks cool, but was a little distracting, so I hid those from the final version of the video.